-Recent observation in the CO and CS line emissions from the central region of the galaxy have been used to derive the central rotational curve of the Milky way.
-This rotational curve covers a wide range of radius, from $\sim 1$pc up to several hundred kpc \cite{Sofue:2013kja,2019ApJ...871..120E}. { Improved values in the region between 5 Kpc up to 25 Kpc are reported in \cite{2019ApJ...871..120E} performed by the GAIA collaboration.}
+Recent observation in the CO and CS line emissions from the central region of the galaxy have been used to derive the central rotational curve of the Milky-Way.
+This rotational curve covers a wide range of radius, from $\sim 1$pc up to several hundred kilo-parsecs \cite{Sofue:2013kja,2019ApJ...871..120E}. { Improved values in the region between 5 Kpc up to 25 Kpc are reported in \cite{2019ApJ...871..120E} performed by the GAIA collaboration.}

-The inner rotational curve can be fitted if Milky Way is divided in five different components: \begin{enumerate} \item The central black hole \item A inner bulge or core of the galaxy \item The main bulge \item The disk of the galaxy \item A dark matter halo \end{enumerate} Each component can be modelled if the mass density is described by an exponential sphere model \cite{Sofue:2013kja,2019ApJ...871..120E}.
+The inner rotational curve can be fitted if Milky-Way is divided in five different components: \begin{enumerate} \item The central black hole \item A inner bulge or core of the galaxy \item The main bulge \item The disk of the galaxy \item A dark matter halo \end{enumerate} Each component can be modeled if the mass density is described by an exponential sphere model \cite{Sofue:2013kja,2019ApJ...871..120E}.
 In this case, the mass density profile $\rho(r)$ is given by:

-$a_R$ being a scale radius, $\rho_R^c$ the central density for each region, and $R$ a label to identify each of the regions that fits the milky way.
-The dark matter halo will be modelled by the self-gravitating structure of semi-degenerate fermions.
+$a_R$ being a scale radius, $\rho_R^c$ the central density for each region, and $R$ a label to identify each of the regions that fits the Milky-Way.

 { For the disk, in the approximation of a thin disk the circular rotational velocity cam be computed as \cite{Freeman:1970mx}:

 where $I_0,K_0,I_1$ and $K_1$ are the modified Bessel functions, $M_D$ is the total mass of the disk and for the Milky Way $M_D=4.4\times 10^{10}M_\odot$.
 Furthermore, $R_D$ is the scale length of the disk and for the Milky Way it is found to be $R_D=3$ Kpc. }